developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to specify the type of a single *Audio Stream* included as part of a new *Audio UI Profile* being added and MUST be specified within each instance of the group **Volume UI Configuration - Action Add Profile Stream** within the Managed Configuration array **Volume UI Configuration - Action Add Profile Streams**.
 Some or all of the additional Managed Configurations **Volume UI Configuration - Action Add Profile Stream Label**, **Volume UI Configuration - Action Add Profile Stream Icon**, **Volume UI Configuration - Action Add Profile Stream Visible**, and **Volume UI Configuration - Action Add Profile Stream Modes** should also be specified to define the characteristics of the new *Audio Stream* of the specified type that is added.

-- If the value ***Music*** is chosen, the *Audio Stream* to be added to the new *Audio UI Profile* will define the behavior of the Zebra Volume Control with respect to the *Audio Stream* used for playback of Music and other Media.
+- If the value ***Music*** is chosen, the *Audio Stream* being added to the new *Audio UI Profile* defines the behavior of the Zebra Volume Control with respect to the *Audio Stream* used for playback of music and other media.

-- If the value ***Ring*** is chosen, the *Audio Stream* to be added to the new *Audio UI Profile* defines the behavior of the Zebra Volume Control with respect to the *Audio Stream* used for ringtones.
+- If the value ***Ring*** is chosen, the *Audio Stream* being added to the new *Audio UI Profile* defines the behavior of the Zebra Volume Control with respect to the *Audio Stream* used for ringtones.

-- If the value ***Notification*** is chosen, the *Audio Stream* to be added to the new *Audio UI Profile* defines the behavior of the Zebra Volume Control with respect to the *Audio Stream* used for notifications.
+- If the value ***Notification*** is chosen, the *Audio Stream* being added to the new *Audio UI Profile* defines the behavior of the Zebra Volume Control with respect to the *Audio Stream* used for notifications.

-- If the value ***System*** is chosen, the *Audio Stream* to be added to the new *Audio UI Profile* defines the behavior of the Zebra Volume Control with respect to the *Audio Stream* used for system sounds.
+- If the value ***System*** is chosen, the *Audio Stream* being added to the new *Audio UI Profile* defines the behavior of the Zebra Volume Control with respect to the *Audio Stream* used for system sounds.

-- If the value ***Alarm*** is chosen, the *Audio Stream* to be added to the new *Audio UI Profile* defines the behavior of the Zebra Volume Control with respect to the *Audio Stream* used for alarms.
+- If the value ***Alarm*** is chosen, the *Audio Stream* being added to the new *Audio UI Profile* defines the behavior of the Zebra Volume Control with respect to the *Audio Stream* used for alarms.

-- If the value ***VoiceCall*** is chosen, the *Audio Stream* to be added to the new *Audio UI Profile* defines the behavior of the Zebra Volume Control with respect to the *Audio Stream* used for voice calls.
+- If the value ***VoiceCall*** is chosen, the *Audio Stream* being added to the new *Audio UI Profile* defines the behavior of the Zebra Volume Control with respect to the *Audio Stream* used for voice calls.

-- If the value ***VVS*** is chosen, the *Audio Stream* to be added to the new *Audio UI Profile* defines the behavior of the Zebra Volume Control with respect to the *Audio Stream* used for Decode Beep Vertical Volume Scale (VVS).
+- If the value ***VVS*** is chosen, the *Audio Stream* being added to the new *Audio UI Profile* defines the behavior of the Zebra Volume Control with respect to the *Audio Stream* used for Decode Beep Vertical Volume Scale (VVS).

 ##### Volume UI Configuration - Action Add Profile Stream Label